nyxx-discord/nyxx/README.md

 nyx works on the command line, browser, mobile, and can be transpiled to JavaScript.

 ### Fine Control
-nyx allows you to control every outgoing HTTP request or websocket message.
+nyx allows you to control every outgoing HTTP request or websocket messages.

 ### Internal Sharding
 nyx automatically spawns shards for your bot, but you can override this and spawn a custom